PoptropicaSahil/1_Resources-ML/Interview/CASE_QUESTIONS_NICK_SINGH.md

 ### Clarification
 - What is the dependent variable?
 What is/are the input variables
 - How has the problem been approached in the past by the business.
 Is there a baseline that we have to beat.
 By how much
 - Is ML even needed?
-Would simpe heuristics or rule-based approaches work?
+Would simple heuristics or rule-based approaches work?
 - Is it legal or ethical to apply ML to this problem
 - How would the end user benefit from the solution?
 How would they use the solution (integration with existing solution or standalone)
 - Is there a clear value add to the business?